constance16/alx_html_css/css_advanced/README.md

 # Smile School - Landing Page

-This project is a simple landing page for Smile School, an educational platform focused on providing tutorials for enhancing your smile.
+This project is a simple landing page for Smile School, an educational platform that provides tutorials for enhancing your smile.
 The page is designed using HTML and basic CSS, utilizing Flexbox for layout and FontAwesome for icons.
-It includes a header with navigation links, multiple sections highlighting tutorials, testimonials, and a footer with social media links.
+It includes a header with navigation links, multiple sections highlighting tutorials, and testimonials, and a footer with social media links.

 ## Features